Design thinking is business thinking

 What it is

 Design Thinking is a shorthand that the business world has adopted to describe the combination of creativity and pragmatism that a design mindset brings to the development of new products and services.
 Like any shorthand, it stands in for a much more expansive knowledge base of principles and practices that designers rely on to solve problems and explore opportunities grounded in how people live, work and play.
-By carefully understanding unmet needs and imagining and testing what-if solutions, Design Thinking methods consistently lead to solutions that are at once useful (fulfill a need), useable (accessible to all), and desirable (inherently engaging).
+By carefully understanding unmet needs and imagining and testing what-if solutions, Design Thinking methods consistently lead to solutions that are at once useful (fulfil a need), useable (accessible to all), and desirable (inherently engaging).

 How it’s different